vsummet/IntroductionToComputerSystems/Notes/08-C_bugs.md

 ## Apple's goto fail (2014)
 *Aspect of the course:*
-This is a really simple C programming bug, but it demonstrates the need for a solid testing infrastructure and following coding conventions.
+This is a really simple C programming bug, but it demonstrates the need for a solid testing infrastructure, following coding conventions, and compiler warning/error flags.

 *Why was it a big deal?:* Like the previous bug, this one occured in some security software crucial to the Internet's functionality.
 It occured in Apple's SecureTransport code (their version of SSL/TLS, similar to OpenSSL).
 Apple uses this library for most of it security checking, and the code is native to the iOS operating system.
 This meant that the bug affected virtually all iOS devices including iPads, iPhones, iPod Touches, and some Mac computers running OSX.